Skip to main content

 2021/12/14 18:26:37.689683 juicefs[40362] <INFO>: Volume is formatted as {Name:myjfs UUID:d5bdf7ea-472c-4640-98a6-6f56aea13982 Storage:file Bucket:/Users/herald/.juicefs/local/ AccessKey: SecretKey: BlockSize:4096 Compression:none Shards:0 Partitions:0 Capacity:0 Inodes:0 EncryptKey:}

-As you can see from the output, the file system uses SQLite as the metadata storage engine.
-The database file is located in the current directory with the file name myjfs.db, which creates a table to store all the metadata of the file system myjfs.
+This output shows that SQLite is being used as the metadata storage engine.
+The database file named myjfs.db is located in the current directory.
+It creates a table to store all the metadata for the myjfs file system.

 SQLite-info

-The JuiceFS client provides a command mount to mount file systems in the following format:
+The JuiceFS client provides the mount command to mount file systems in the following format:

 juicefs mount [command options] META-URL MOUNTPOINT